THE SHADOW WITCH: Sneak Peek

 “I’m sorry, your highness,” the guard said, stepping back so I could pass.

 “It was my mistake,” the Prince said, keeping his eyes locked on mine as he spoke.
 “I must have forgotten to let you know she was coming.
 I won’t let that happen again.”
-He turned, leading me quickly into the crowd of people, gripping my hand tight enough that I couldn’t pull it away.
+He turned, leading me quickly into the crowd of people, gripping my hand tight enough I couldn’t pull it away.

-We reached the far side of the first courtyard and the Prince pulled me into a less crowded area, leaning against one of the stone walls that surrounded the courtyards.
+We reached the far side of the first courtyard and the Prince pulled me into a less crowded area, leaning against one of the stone walls surrounding the courtyards.
 They were short enough I could peer over the side and see the steep, deadly drop to the sharp rocks below.

 The Prince finally let go of my hand, but remained uncomfortably close, his lips quirked into an amused smile.